 - Recent Snow and Ice Slip and Fall Maryland Court of Appeals Opinion (MSU v.
 Walker)

-- The settlement value of slip and fall cases in Maryland is sometimes a challenge to ascertain.
+- The settlement value of slip and fall cases in Maryland is sometimes a challenge to find out.
 Here we try to flush the questions lawyers and victims have about what their slip and fall cases is worth in Maryland.
 We include statistics, sample verdicts and settlements, and an explanation of the factors that really matter in evaluating these cases.

 - Can’t find a lawyer for your slip and fall case?
 This might be why.